deanjlovett/my-hackedup-ng-bs-modal/README.md

 Register one or more named modal dialogs using `ModalDialog.forRoot`:

-`Import the `ModalModule`, and configure it with named
+`Import the 'ModalModule', and configure it with named

 import { ModalModule, Modal } from 'ng-bootstrap-modal';
 import { FirstModalComponent } from "./first-modal.component";